Feyerabend/cc/ch04/sec4.7/display/drivers/README.md

    - Alternatives: In MicroPython, you can still go low-level with `machine.SPI` instead of `Pimoroni` modules.

-Writing low-level drivers is rewarding but error-prone—start small, test incrementally, and refer to existing open-source implementations for inspiration.
+Writing low-level drivers is rewarding but error-prone--start small, test incrementally, and refer to existing open-source implementations for inspiration.